Understanding Other People

 In homeroom at 8 a.m., your friend is smiling, friendly, and full of energy.
 Later that afternoon, he looks upset, almost like he might cry.
 Which explanation is your best guess for what might have happened between these two times?

-A. He had a fight with his girlfriend at lunch, and now they're
+A. He had a fight with his girlfriend at lunch, and now they're not talking.

 B. He passed the 4th period algebra exam.